ContextLab/hypertools/readme.md

 ![Hypertools logo](images/hypercube.png)

-<p align="center">"_To deal with hyper-planes in a 14 dimensional space, visualize a 3D space and say 'fourteen' very loudly.
-Everyone does it._" - Geoff Hinton</p>
+"_To deal with hyper-planes in a 14 dimensional space, visualize a 3D space and say 'fourteen' very loudly.
+Everyone does it._" - Geoff Hinton

 ![Hypertools example](images/hypertools.gif)